estevaofuzaro98/SpinningTop/README.md

 ![LogoST.png](LogoST.png)

-Final work developed for the course Vibrations of Assembled Structures of the Graduate Program in Mechanical Engineering at the Faculty of Engineering of Ilha Solteira (FEIS/UNESP).
+Work developed for the course Dynamics of Mechanical Systems of the Graduate Program in Mechanical Engineering at the Faculty of Engineering of Ilha Solteira (FEIS/UNESP).

 # Documentation
 All the modules are commented to facilitate the usage by the users.